History of Atlanta in Timeline

 January 1, 2018: CDC Annexation

-March 2018: Cyberattack on Atlanta
+March 2018: Cyberattack on the City of Atlanta

 In March 2018, the city of Atlanta was the subject of a massive cyberattack.

-September 21, 2018: Atlanta joins Major League Rugby
+September 21, 2018: Major League Rugby announces Atlanta expansion team

-On September 21, 2018, Major League Rugby announced that Atlanta was one of the expansion teams joining the league for the 2020 season named Rugby ATL.
+On September 21, 2018, Major League Rugby announced that Atlanta was one of the expansion teams joining the league for the 2020 season, named Rugby ATL.

-2018: Real estate market resurges
+2018: Real estate market resurgence

 2018: Atlanta United FC wins MLS Cup

-In 2018, Atlanta United FC won MLS Cup 2018, defeating the Portland Timbers 2–0.
+In 2018, Atlanta United FC won the MLS Cup, defeating the Portland Timbers 2–0.

 2018: Black Panther and Avengers: Infinity War filmed in Atlanta